monsoonmaelstrom/book2/book2.md

 “Don’t.
 Please.”

-The pleading tone in his voice stops my initial response that was going to be some form of sputtering protest.
+The pleading tone in his voice stops my initial response which was going to be some form of sputtering protest.

 “Do you want to get in?”
 I ask instead.
 “Come on,” I urge when I see his hesitation.
 “It’s big enough for both of us.”